conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 ### Vault KMS

-To set your Vault KMS, include this section in your interceptor config, below `vault`.
+To set your Vault KMS, include this section in your interceptor config after `vault`:

 You can use one of these two authentication methods: